 In order to positively contribute to our communities, we should stay aware of relevant issues affecting people and society.
-Our company may organise volunteering activities and charity drives to fundraise for important issues.
-We encourage you to join these events and activities.
+Our company may organise events such as hikes, walks and charity drives to fundraise for important issues.
+We encourage you to join these events.